Gothic boxwood miniature: Attribution and dating

 That a majority of the miniatures share technical, stylistic, and thematic similarities, and could be considered as a near homogeneous group was first noted by the art historian Jaap Leeuwenberg.
-Such stylistic traits include broad and densely populated animated scenes, often placed, in the words of the art historian William Wixom, on "steeply angled ground planes of tiled floors".
+Such stylistic traits include broad and densely populated animated scenes, often placed, in the words of the art historian William Wixom, on "steeply angled ground planes of tiled floors."
 Other shared features include spatial devices, figures in contemporary dress, and draperies arranged in angular folds.
-On this basis Leeuwenberg attributed a large number of the objects to Dircksz, around 35–40, although that estimate has been revised down in more recent years.
+On this basis, Leeuwenberg attributed a large number of the objects to Dircksz, around 35–40, although that estimate has been revised down in more recent years.

-The art historians Lisa Ellis and Alexandra Suda estimate that the more complex boxwood miniatures may have taken decades of work to complete, a period equivalent to the entire career of a medieval master carver.
-Production was organised between different workshops of specialised artisans.
-Because the miniatures are so intricate, only a small number of workshops were likely involved in their production.
+Production of the boxwood miniatures was organized between different workshops of specialized artisans.
+Because the miniatures are so intricate, only a small number of workshops were probably involved in their production.
 Due to this high degree of artistry, art historians presume they were intended as luxury items and status symbols for a high-born and sophisticated European elite; Henry VIII and Catherine, Emperor Charles V and Albert V of Bavaria are known to have owned individual boxwood miniatures.